apache/infrastructure-website/content/pages/qbot.md

   - `addme`- Add yourself to a private channel.
 (Without Qbot, you have to ask someone already in the channel to add you.)
 You can make the command from anywhere in the ASF workspace.
 The syntax is `/qbot addme <NAME OF CHANNEL>`.
   - `flip` - Qbot will flip a coin and tell you whether it came up heads or tails: `/qbot flip`.
   - `help` - You will see a list of the available commands: `/qbot help`.
+  - `lauren` - Lauren works in the (fictional) Human Resources Department at The ASF.
+You can summon Lauren in any channel in which Qbot is active by typing her name three times in three consecutive posts (the way characters can summon a demon in the movie "Beetlejuice"). **Note** Lauren is limited in what she can say at the moment, but she eventually will be able to discuss Foundation policy, complaints against staff, and employee benefits.
   - `roll` - If you send the command without furthr parameters (`/qbot roll`), Qbot rolls one six-sided die and reports the result.
       - You can roll up to ten dice at a time, and each die can have up to 100 sides or 'pips'.The syntax for a basic dice roll is `/qbot roll NdP`, where `N` is the number of dice (up to 10) and `P` is the number of surfaces each die has (up to 100): `/qbot roll 8d12`.
       - In a role-playing game such as Dungeons and Dragons, when your character gets in trouble you may be able to try a **saving roll** to, well, save them from disaster.
 The syntax to see if Qbot can help in your current crisis is `/qbot roll saving`.